charmbracelet/wish/README.md

 ## How it works?

-Wish uses [gliderlabs/ssh][gliderlabs/ssh] to implement its SSH server, and the OpenSSH is never used nor needed — you can even uninstall it if you want to.
+Wish uses [gliderlabs/ssh][gliderlabs/ssh] to implement its SSH server, and OpenSSH is never used nor needed — you can even uninstall it if you want to.

 Incidentally, there's no risk of accidentally sharing a shell because there's no default behavior that does that on Wish.